One thing in common with all consumers is their desire for a quick, easy, and informed path to purchase.

 When they can’t find it, they won’t buy it…simple as that.

 Don’t forget the impact of a search bar!
-This is a frequently used method that helps shoppers navigate to find exactly what they are looking for.
+This is a frequently used method that helps shoppers on the best ecommerce websites navigate to find exactly what they are looking for.

 4. Excellent Product Photography (and Video)

-Show more than one angle of a product, the product in a context, and interesting product details.
+- Show more than one angle of a product

 On a budget?
 Learn more about taking high-quality photos yourself (it’s not as difficult as you may think!).